dnarayanan/powderday/docs/installation.rst

 expected to function properly just yet.
 That being said, development is taking place on the ``pd-4.x`` branch of
-`powderday <https://bitbucket.org/desika/powderday>`_, and instructions for setting up  to run with
+`powderday <https://bitbucket.org/desika/powderday>`_, and instructions for setting it up to run with
 `yt <http://yt-project.org>`_ 4.x are at the bottom of this section.